-The evil spirit theory is of itself conclusive evidence that the medium for whom it is advanced is entirely unfitted for the position of a public exponent of phenomena upon which is based-to a great extent-the highest, most sacred avocation-the demonstration of the truth that life is continuous and progressive.
-Such excuses for evil practices are as senseless as the actions of the Chinese we frequently see on their way to the cemetery, beating gongs and essting tinsel money on the streets, to frighten away or divert the attention of the devils who are supposed to be following the corpse.
+The evil-spirit excuse is of itself conclusive evidence that the medium for whom it is advanced is entirely unfitted for the position of a public exponent of phenomena upon which is based the highest, most sacred avocation-the demonstration of the truth that life is continuous and progressive.
+Such excuses for evil practices are as senseless as the actions of the Chinese we frequently see on their way to the cemetery, beating gongs and casting tinsel money on the streets, to frighten away or divert the attention of the devils who are supposed to be following the corpse.

-No medium ought to be condemned without the most conclusive evidence of fraudulent practice; but it is frequently the case that accusations of dishonesty against mediums are made by those ignorant of the requirements of mediumship, who in many instances are quick to judge others by themselves, and who assume an acuteness of perception to gain a cheap reputation at the expense of honesty.
-The common law precept that every person charged with criminal practices is presumed to be innocent until convicted after a fair trial is reversed by those people,-" wise in their own conceit,"-and the person standing in the relation of a medium for those who "bring glad tidings of great joy" is considered guilty until proven innocent.
+No medium ought to be condemned without the most conclusive evidence of fraudulent practice; but it is frequently the case that accusations of dishonesty against mediums are made by those ignorant of the requirements of mediumship, who in many instances are quick to 'judge others by themselves, and who assume an acuteness of perception to gain a cheap reputation at the expense of honesty.
+The common law precept that every person charged with criminal practices is presumed to be innocent until convicted after a fair trial, is reversed by those peop'c,- 'wise in their own conceit,"-and the person standing in the relation of a medium for those who "br.ng g'ad tidings of great joy" is considered guilty until proven innocent.

-Faithful, conscientious public mediums, unjustly have to endure the stigma brought upon Spiritualism by base pretenders, or, still worse, by mediums who supplement genuine manifestations by fraudulent practices, adding thereto immoral living-debasing a sacred gift to the level of unscrupulous fakirism.
-This deplorable condition is due, in a measure, to the host of credulous and weak-minded people who have no aspiration for anything higher or more instructive than an ordinary peop-show business, and by their credulity and blind acceptance of everything professedly given under the guise of mediumship, they become the victims and apologists of unscrupulous tricksters, who "steal the livery of heaven to serve the devil in."
-To call such persons Spiritualists is a misnomer; they no more represent Spiritualism than the followers of the discordant bands of the shricking, horn-tooting Salvation Army represent true Christianity.
+Faithful, conscientious public mediums unjustly have to endure the stigma brought upon Spiritualism by base pretenders, or, still worse, by mediums who supplement genuine manifestations by fraudulent practices, adding thereto immoral living-debasing a sacred gift to the level of unscrupulous fakirism.
+This deplorable condition is due, in a measure, to the host of credulous and weak-minded people who have no aspiration for anything higher or more instructive than an ordinary peep-show business, and by their credulity and blind acceptance of everything professedly given under the guise of mediumship, they become the victims and apologists of unscrupulous tricksters, who "steal the livery of heaven to serve the devil in."
+To call such persons Spiritualists is a misnomer.

 The test conditions which are based on the supposition that mediums are criminals are debasing, and ought to be discontinued.
 No medium possessing self-respect will submit to indignities which place him on a level with convicts in a chain-gang, nor can he reasonably expect elevated spirits to control under such humiliating conditions.
-An investigator who treats mediums as criminals is unworthy of admission to the society of Spiritualists, and a medium who needs chaining to insure his honesty is better qualified to serve humanity in a workhouse t han in the vestibule of the Temple of Spiritualism.
+An investigator who treats mediums as criminals is unworthy of admission to the society of Spiritualists, and a medium who needs chaining to insure his honesty is better qualified to serve humanity in a workhouse than in the vestibule of the Temple of Spiritualism.